What is psikat?

 Polyphonic Input

-Pressing multiple note keys within a very short window enters them across adjacent voices on the same row, starting from the current cursor voice.
-The number of notes placed is limited by the available voice columns to the right of the cursor.
-This lets you quickly enter chords without enabling chord mode.
+Pressing multiple note keys within a short window enters them across adjacent voices on the same row.
+The number of notes is limited by the available voice columns to the right of the cursor.

 Cursor and Navigation

-• Click any cell in the grid to move the cursor there and enter edit mode
+• Click any cell to move the cursor there

 Zoom

-The ZOOM dropdown in the header controls the note resolution at which the pattern is displayed.
-Think of it as zooming in and out of the time grid.
+The ZOOM dropdown controls the note resolution at which the pattern is displayed.

-• Notes are always stored at the resolution at which they were entered
+• Notes are stored at the resolution at which they were entered

-• Zooming out (e.g. from 1/16 to 1/4) aggregates rows: any cell that contains notes at a finer resolution is shown as a solid color block
+• Zooming out aggregates rows: cells with notes at a finer resolution are shown as solid color blocks

 • Zooming in reveals the individual notes